menulk/custom_repair_bom_limit/README.md

-# For Custom Repair BoM Limit by Menushi Lakshika
+# Odoo 17 Custom Repair BoM Limit Module by Menushi Lakshika
 ## Overview
 This module restricts repair order lines to only allow components from the product's Bill of Materials.